sks199/Resume-Screnner/README.md

 1. OneVsRestClassifier with KNeighborsClassifier as the estimator
 2. Multinomial Naive Bayes classifier

-It seems that MultinomialNB has achieved a higher training score than the OnevsRestClassifier and that is why i decided t osave the Multinomial model and use to for writing the script
+It seems that MultinomialNB has achieved a higher training score than the OnevsRestClassifier and that is why i decided to save the Multinomial model and use to for writing the script